mucsi96/nightwatch-cucumber/README.md

 ```

 ### Page Objects
+For making you tests more readable and maintainable you can use the Page Object pattern.
+Nightwatch reads the page objects from the folder (or folders) specified in the `page_objects_path` configuration property.
+[More details](http://nightwatchjs.org/guide#page-objects).
 Add the following line to Nightwatch.js configuration file.

 ```
 page_objects_path: 'page-objects'
 ```

-Nightwatch reads the page objects from the folder (or folders) specified in the page_objects_path configuration property.
-[More details](http://nightwatchjs.org/guide#page-objects)

 ```
 //page-objects/yahoo.js